About Us

 The church was erected mainly in the 14th century and is chiefly in the Decorated style with a little transitional Early English - decorated work.
 The Feast of St Peter and St Paul was originally held on the same day, 19th June.
 Before the Reformation the church was dedicated to St Paul but after the Reformation became St Peter's church.

-G E Robinson and W L Sutton at a cost of £15 and was placed in the church on 25th April 1846.
+The Font was the gift of a previous vicar, the Rev H Bromfield, and his Churchwardens, G E Robinson and W L Sutton at a cost of £15 and was placed in the church on 25th April 1846.

 The Tower was opened out in 1868 when the western gallery was removed.
 Presumably the BELLS had been rung from this level until then.
 They are hung for ringing and were last restored in 1810 at a cost of £100.7s.8d but are now in a very poor state of repair and are only chimed by means of Ellacombe apparatus in a cupboard in the tower.